 Above all, support one another.
 By just providing a shoulder to cry on, an ear to listen, or actively seeking steps to better yourself, that’s already the start of combating stigma.
 Always remember: you are not your condition.

 If you’re looking for a confidence boost, absorbent products can help.
 Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered right to your door.
-Start your free trial today.
+Start your trial today.

 By Jessica Thomas, MPH